 ABOUT

-Mary Pellicci Hamilton, MSAT, ATR-BC, LPC, is a Child and Adolescent Art Psychotherapist and Licensed Professional Counselor in Connecticut, providing outpatient art therapy for children and adolescents experiencing anxiety, depression, life transitions, and social challenges.
+Mary Pellicci Hamilton, MSAT, ATR-BC®, LPC, is a Board Certified Registered Art Therapistâ„ and Licensed Professional Counselor with over 20 years of clinical experience.
+Specializing in outpatient art therapy for children and adolescents, she supports those experiencing anxiety, depression, life transitions, and social challenges.

 Affiliations and Certifications